 In the next sections, I’m showing you how to add fields and values that present additional information about the order.
 The process is really simple and doesn’t require any programming knowledge.

-Insert shortcode for the used coupon to emails
+Insert shortcode for the used coupon to email template

 - Open shortcode list